Curriculum Reinforcement Learning from Easy to Hard Tasks Improves LLM Reasoning: Method

+To overcome these RL learning challenges, we propose task decomposition by splitting training data into subsets of increasing difficulty, based on either human annotations or model performance.
+This aligns with curriculum learning, where we interpolate between the pre-training distribution $d_0$ and target task distribution $d_K$ via intermediate stages ${d_k}_{k=1}^K$, reducing distribution shift and improving training stability (see Fig.~\ref{fig:method}).
+From the reward design perspective, decomposing tasks by difficulty breaks complex skill acquisition into simpler steps.
+For instance, the 6-number Countdown task involves using six integers and four operators ($+, -, \times, \div$) to reach a target number, requiring the model to perform arithmetic, estimate distances to the goal, and backtrack effectively.
+In contrast, a 2-number problem focuses primarily on arithmetic, allowing the model to build foundational competence before scaling to harder variants.
+This avoids handcrafted reward shaping and improves transferability.

+For tasks like Blocksworld, MATH, and Countdown, we use human-aligned difficulty signals such as plan length, labeled difficulty, or operand count (see Table~\ref{tab:splits}).
+For others like AQuA and GSM8K, where such annotations are unavailable, we automatically estimate difficulty based on model error rates under CoT prompting and group examples accordingly (see Figs.~\ref{fig:error_levels} and~\ref{fig:aqua}).
+We generate 20 responses per question using 1-shot CoT prompting, with prompts and in-context examples from~\citep{hao2024llm, parashar2025inference}, and assign difficulty by grouping questions based on quartiles of the error rate distribution.

-In this work, we simplify a hard reasoning task into 3 progressively challenging tasks, namely, trivial, easy, and medium, then we adapt our pre-trained LLM to these tasks in a sequential curriculum.
-We adopt the reward design from \cite{guo2025deepseek}, where outputs with the correct format receive partial rewards, and full rewards are given only when both format and answer are correct.
+In this work, we tackle the challenge of learning a hard reasoning task by partitioning the training distribution into four difficulty levels, namely, trivial, easy, medium, and hard, then we adapt our pre-trained LLM to these tasks in a sequential curriculum.
 In Section~\ref{sec:theoretical_analysis}, we provide a theoretical justification that, under fixed sampling and training resources, learning step by step leads to better performance than training directly on the hard task.